About the Data

 1. Contracts for labor services, which are defined as “the provision and management of labor contracted for any project abroad”.

 2. Design and consulting, which “comprise topographic surveying, geological prospecting, development zone programming, provision of documents, blueprint, materials on production process, technical consultation, project feasibility studies and evaluation, personnel training, etc.”

 3. Engineering projects, which include the construction of bridges, railways, ports, and any other infrastructure a Chinese company can be contracted to build.

-Unfortunately, data regarding labor services as well as design and consulting services are available only until 2010 and 2008, respectively.
+Unfortunately, data regarding labor services are available only until 2010.
 Only those regarding engineering projects financed with both Chinese and foreign capital, including both aid and loans, and undertaken by Chinese contractors are still regularly updated every year.

 Chinese sources do not shed light on how these data are collected.
 Both in the case of the value of the contracts and the number of workers sent by Chinese companies, the data presented in the charts are the aggregate value of all the data available.
 It goes without saying that they can only be seen as a conservative estimate.